1 Getting started

 ” at the >

 prompt, and hit return.
-You’ll see that R can work like a calculator (among its many other powers).
-It will give you the answer, 4
+You’ll see that R can work as a calculator (among its many other uses).
+It will give you the answer 4

 to indicate that it is the first element in the answer.
-(This is sort of annoying when the answers are simple like this, but can be very valuable when the answers become more complex.)
+(This is sort of annoying when the answers are simple like this, but can be very valuable when the answers become more complex and have multiple elements.)

 Remember, you don’t type the >